 Choose from two lights:

 Speedball Exposure Light Kit for exposing EZScreen stencils.
 Exposes in just 7 minutes with Standard and HiDef 8.5"x11" stencils using transparency film.

 Note: Bulb lasts about 3 hours.
 Replacement bulbs available

-EZScreen Exposure Light Table fixture comes with long lasting white fluorescent bulbs and legs for exposing EZScreen stencils.
-The fixture adjusts up or down to fit the height of exposure.
-Exposes in just 20 minutes with Standard and 40 minutes with HiDef using transparency film.
+EZScreen® LED Exposure Light with Stand comes with a long lasting LED hanging lamp fixture and legs for exposing EZScreen stencils.
+Exposes in just 30 minutes using transparency film.